brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 Requirements
 ============

-The extension works with TYPO3 v9 LTS and TYPO3 v10.
+The extension supports TYPO3 v9 LTS and TYPO3 v10 LTS.

 Why Should You Use This Extension?